 Common Reasons Implants Stop Working

 Infection ranks among the most common culprits.
-Bacteria infiltrate the tissue around an implant and trigger what’s known as peri-implantitis.
+Bacteria infiltrate the tissue around an implant and trigger peri-implantitis.
 This condition resembles gum disease but attacks the bone supporting your implant.
-Without intervention, the bone deteriorates until the implant can no longer stay anchored.

 Treatment Options That Address the Root Problem